Getting Started with the .NET MAUI Image Editor

 NOTE

-You can load image formats such as JPEG, PNG, and BMP to the image editor.
+You can load image formats such as JPEG, PNG, JPG and BMP into the image editor.

 Loading a local file